CEMC-gitworkshop-2018/repo6/song.md

-the itsy bits spiiiiider crawled up the water apout
+the itsy bitsy spider crawled up the water spout